vista-art/fragmentcolor/README.md

 # FragmentColor

-FragmentColor is a Creative Coding library written in Rust that provides a simple shader programming API for Javascript and Python, with more language bindings in the horizon.
+FragmentColor is a Creative Coding library written in Rust that provides a simple shader programming API for:

+- Javascript
+- Python
+- Swift
+- Kotlin

 This library uses [wgpu](https://github.com/gfx-rs/wgpu) as the hardware abstraction layer, which enables us to target a wide range of platforms and environments with